LifeChamps/edge/k8s-gitops/README.md

 ## License

-This work is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
-This license allows others to remix, tweak, and build upon this work non-commercially, as long as they credit the original creation and license their new creations under identical terms.
-For more details, see [CC BY-NC License](https://creativecommons.org/licenses/by-nc/4.0/).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](../LICENSE) file for the complete license text.

 ## Acknowledgments